westonkl/InterviewPrep/README.md

 -----------------------------------

+## Database:
+- A database is a collection of related data which represents some aspect of the real world.
+A database system is designed to be built and populated with data for a certain task.

+## Database Management System (DBMS):
+- **Database Management System (DBMS)** is a software for storing and retrieving users' data while considering appropriate security measures.
+It consists of a group of programs which manipulate the database.
+The DBMS accepts the request for data from an application and instructs the operating system to provide the specific data.
+In large systems, a DBMS helps users and other third-party software to store and retrieve data.

+Database management systems were developed to handle the following difficulties of typical File-processing systems supported by conventional operating systems.
+1. Data redundancy and inconsistency
+2. Difficulty in accessing data
+3. Data isolation – multiple files and formats
+4. Integrity problems
+5. Atomicity of updates
+6. Concurrent access by multiple users
+7. Security problems

 ## Relational Databases:

+### ER diagram:
+- ER diagram or Entity Relationship diagram is a conceptual model that gives the graphical representation of the logical structure of the database.
+- It shows all the constraints and relationships that exist among the different components.
+- An ER diagram is mainly composed of following three components- Entity Sets, Attributes and Relationship Set.

+- Roll_no is a primary key that can identify each entity uniquely.
+- Thus, by using a student's roll number, a student can be identified uniquely.

+### Entity Set:
+An entity set is a set of the same type of entities.
+- Strong Entity Set:
+   - A strong entity set is an entity set that contains sufficient attributes to uniquely identify all its entities.
+   - In other words, a primary key exists for a strong entity set.
+   - Primary key of a strong entity set is represented by underlining it.
+- Weak Entity Set:
+   - A weak entity set is an entity set that does not contain sufficient attributes to uniquely identify its entities.
+   - In other words, a primary key does not exist for a weak entity set.
+   - However, it contains a partial key called a discriminator.
+   - Discriminator can identify a group of entities from the entity set.
+   - Discriminator is represented by underlining with a dashed line.

+#### Relationship:
+A relationship is defined as an association among several entities.
+- **Unary Relationship Set -**
+   -  Unary relationship set is a relationship set where only one entity set participates in a relationship set.
+- **Binary Relationship Set -**
+   -  Binary relationship set is a relationship set where two entity sets participate in a relationship set.
+- **Ternary Relationship Set -**
+   -  Ternary relationship set is a relationship set where three entity sets participate in a relationship set.
+- **N-ary Relationship Set -**
+   -  N-ary relationship set is a relationship set where ‘n’ entity sets participate in a relationship set.

+### Attributes:
+Attributes are the descriptive properties which are owned by each entity of an Entity Set.
+- **Types of Attributes:**
+  - **Simple Attributes -**
+     -  Simple attributes are those attributes which cannot be divided further.
+Ex.
+Age
+  - **Composite Attributes -**
+     -  Composite attributes are those attributes which are composed of many other simple attributes.
+Ex.
+Name, Address
+  - **Multi Valued Attributes -**
+     -  Multi valued attributes are those attributes which can take more than one value for a given entity from an entity set.
+Ex.
+Mobile No, Email ID
+  - **Derived Attributes -**
+     -  Derived attributes are those attributes which can be derived from other attribute(s).
+Ex.
+Age can be derived from DOB.
+  - **Key Attributes -**
+     -  Key attributes are those attributes which can identify an entity uniquely in an entity set.
+Ex.
+Roll No.
+- The set of all those attributes which can be functionally determined from an attribute set is called a **closure of that attribute set**

+### Constraints:
+- Relational constraints are the restrictions imposed on the database contents and operations.
+They ensure the correctness of data in the database.
+   - **Domain Constraint -**
+      -  Domain constraint defines the domain or set of values for an attribute.
+It specifies that the value taken by the attribute must be the atomic value from its domain.
+   - **Tuple Uniqueness Constraint -**
+      -  Tuple Uniqueness constraint specifies that all the tuples must be necessarily unique in any relation.
+   - **Key Constraint -**
+      -  All the values of the primary key must be unique.
+The value of the primary key must not be null.
+   - **Entity Integrity Constraint -**
+      -  Entity integrity constraint specifies that no attribute of primary key must contain a null value in any relation.
+   - **Referential Integrity Constraint -**
+      -  It specifies that all the values taken by the foreign key must either be available in the relation of the primary key or be null.

 **Primary Key (PK):**
 A column with a unique value for each row.
 Although not all database management systems (DBMS) require you to put a PK into each table, from a design perspective a PK is a requirement.
 No table should be without one.